 My final experience with marijuana came in the Summer of 1981.
 One of our magazine subscribers, C, arrived from Pennsylvania to visit us for several days.
 I don’t know whether her visit had anything to do with the fact I had missed several publishing deadlines or not.

 At the time, I was depressed and suffering from psoriatic or roving arthritis.
 Joints all over my body, including the toes and bones of my right foot, were swollen and sore.
-For a whole year I limped around with the middle finger of my left hand locked in a straight, position.
+For a whole year I limped around with the middle finger of my left hand locked in a straight up, position.
 Whenever I closed my hand for whatever reason, it looked like I was giving people the finger.
 When C recognized my depressed state, she asked me if I wanted to share a joint with her.
 Surprised by her request, I said, “no.” When she asked if she could smoke one, I said, “sure.”

 The next day, as Sandra, C, and I sat around the kitchen table discussing different metaphysical concepts and magazine articles, I told her we were thinking about discontinuing Coordinate Point.
 She said she suspected as much and again asked me if I wanted to share a joint with her.
 Since the cat was out of the bag about the magazine and I felt even more depressed, I agreed to join her.